 Buyers versus sellers

 An investment banker associate of mine recently shared an interesting statistic.
-He said his , a veteran establishment, currently spends around 80 percent of its time with buyers.
+He said his business, a veteran establishment, currently spends around 80 percent of its time with buyers.
 This time is spent reassuring them that they're getting a good deal when buying a company.
 Now that's a sign of the times.

 Rewind two years, and I can almost guarantee you the same bankers were spending 80 percent of their time with sellers.
 Of course, two years ago the market was a hive of activity and sellers were beating off prospective buyers with a swatter.
 Today, we find ourselves in a climate where seller and buyer alike are very cautious.
 Buyers want the safest bet for as little as they can get away with.
 Sellers are reluctant to lower their prices.
 We end up with a lot of tension, and a gulf between sellers' and buyers' expectations – both of which can conspire to put the brakes on a deal.
 To keep things moving, what's needed is responsive due diligence.